EduArt-Robotik/edu_lib_sensorring/doc/pages/02_installation.md

 )
 ```

-You can then simply integrate the Sensor Ring headers into your C++ program and compile the project.
+You can then simply include the Sensor Ring headers into your C++ program and compile the project.

 ```cpp
 // Example of a C++ program using the library